 3. Acrylics and Permanence

-The year of 1999 marked the end of a 20-year restoration of Leonardo’s “The Last Supper,” which had grown faded over the centuries.
-(As of this writing, Rembrandt’s “The Night Watch” is also currently undergoing a restoration program at The Rijksmuseum.)
+The year 1999 marked the end of a 20-year restoration of Leonardo’s “The Last Supper,” which had grown faded over the centuries.
+(As of this writing, Rembrandt’s “The Night Watch” is also undergoing a restoration program at The Rijksmuseum.)

-The point is that paint fades and becomes murky, muddied, muddled, and you don’t want your masterpiece to become a mess.
+The point is that paint fades and becomes murky, muddied, and muddled, and you don’t want your masterpiece to become a mess.